Why Most People Never Escape Mediocrity (Even When They Try)

 - Massive commitments

 At first, this feels productive.
-But most of the time, it isn’t sustainable.
+But most of the time, it’s not sustainable.
+Eventually, energy drops, motivation fades, and the entire system starts to fall apart.

 - Simple actions